Hirokazu Tategata's Danceable LIFE Vol.4

 When I consulted with an acquaintance who is teaching at university, he said, "You don't have to teach.You just have to show them how the minutes are dancing."
 What is needed is to show the attitude that one has faced the dance, and leave it up to the students to understand and acquire it.
 I was pushed back by the words and took charge of the class.

-I started thinking that I would steal the self-expression through dance and how to create a presence, by seeing how I dance and it took me three years.
-I didn't have any experience as a teacher and it was difficult to have a lesson while holding a stage, so I thought I wanted to quit soon.
+I started thinking that I could steal the self-expression and presence through dance while seeing me dancing, but three years had passed since I realized it.
+I had no experience as a teacher, and having a lesson while holding a stage was difficult, so I thought I would want to quit soon.

 Apparently, I didn't hate teaching.